Information for Quartix Technologies plc investors

 Time commitment: 1-2 days a month

-Ian Spence, Independent Non-Executive Director (CN)
+Ian Spence, Independent Non-Executive Director (CN, A)

 Background: